openstack/openstack-manuals/doc/networking-guide/source/scenario_legacy_lb.rst

 .. note::
    The example configuration contains ``vlan`` as the first project network type.
-Only a privileged user can create other types of networks such as VXLAN.
+Only an administrative user can create other types of networks such as VXLAN.
 The following commands use the ``admin`` project credentials to create a VXLAN project network.